kopf/httsleep/docs/tutorial.rst

 Alarms can be set using the ``alarms`` kwarg, just like success conditions can be set using the ``until`` kwarg.
 Every time it polls an endpoint, httsleep always checks whether any alarms are set, and if so, evaluates them.
-If the response matches an alarm conditional, an :class:`httsleep.exceptions.Alarm` exception is raised.
-If not, httsleep goes on and checks the success conditionals.
+If the response matches an alarm condition, an :class:`httsleep.exceptions.Alarm` exception is raised.
+If not, httsleep goes on and checks the success conditions.

 Here is a version of the example above, modified so that it raises an :class:`httsleep.exceptions.Alarm` if the job status is set to ``ERROR``: